idnoble33/redis/README.md

 - give security and validation

+Note: I used nodemon to avoid going back and forth restating serve I also left some API blueprint for RESTFUL API that could help in taking security to the next level.
+Where we could have access token and refresh token.
+To expire the user login.
-Note: I used nodemon to avoid going back and forth restating serve Also once you run npm install and node module is added everything should be good to go
+Also once you run npm install and node module is added everything should be good to go